rayaman/multi/README.md

 end)

--- Now within some loop/other object you trigger the connection like OnCustomEvent:Fire(1,2,"Hello!!!") -- fire all conections
+-- Now within some loop/other object you trigger the connection like OnCustomEvent:Fire(1,2,"Hello!!!") -- fire all connections

 -- You may have noticed that some events have names!
 See the following example!
 OnCustomSafeEvent:getConnection("bob"):Fire(1,100,"Bye!") -- fire only bob!